bahelit/ctrl_plus_revise/README.md

 go run .
 ```

+> [!NOTE]
+> The first time you run the project it will download the required models and may take a few minutes to start.
+> The first request can take a few seconds to respond as the model is loaded into memory.

+#### Wayland
+Users running Wayland may experience issues with reading the text out of some applications, it is recommended to use Xorg.

 ## Developing

 To develop the project, you need to have the following tools installed on your machine: